open-quantum-safe/oqs-provider/README.md

 Currently this provider fully enables quantum-safe cryptography for KEM key establishment in TLS1.3 including management of such keys via the OpenSSL (3.0) provider interface and hybrid KEM schemes.
 Also, OQS signatures are available via the OpenSSL EVP interface.
+Key persistence is provided via the encode/decode mechanism (still WIP for X.509).

 For information about the available OQS algorithms, [refer to the OQS-OpenSSL documentation](https://github.com/open-quantum-safe/openssl#supported-algorithms).